-Stock-based awards issued to non-employees are accounted for using a fair value method and are remeasured to fair value at each period end until the earlier of the date that performance by the non-employee is complete or a performance commitment has been obtained.
-The fair value of each award is estimated using the Black-Scholes option pricing model with the following assumptions for the year ended December 31, 2008: dividend yield of 0 percent; volatility of 72 to 76 percent; risk free interest rate of 2 to 4 percent and remaining contractual life of 7 to 10 years.
+Stock-based awards issued to non-employees other than directors are accounted for using a fair value method and are re-measured to fair value at each period end until the earlier of the date that performance by the non-employee is complete or a performance commitment has been obtained.
+The fair value of each award is estimated using the Black-Scholes model with the following assumptions for the year ended December 31, 2009: dividend yield of 0 percent; volatility of 76 percent; risk free interest rate of 3 to 4 percent and remaining contractual life of 7 to 8 years.
+For the year ended December 31, 2008, the following assumptions were used: dividend yield of 0 percent; volatility of 72 to 76 percent; risk free interest rate of 2 to 4 percent and remaining contractual life of 7 to 9 years.
 For the year ended December 31, 2007, the following assumptions were used: dividend yield of 0 percent; volatility of 72 to 74 percent; risk free interest rate of 4 to 5 percent and remaining contractual life of 7 to 10 years.
-For the year ended December 31, 2006 the following assumptions were used: dividend yield of 0 percent; risk free interest rate of 5 percent; and remaining contractual life of 7 to 10 years.
-During the years ended December 31, 2006, in connection with the grant of stock options to non-employees, the Company recorded expense (benefit) of (\$39,000), \$1.3 million, and \$740,000, respectively.
+During the years ended December 31, 2009, 2008, and 2007, in connection with the grant of stock options to non-employees, the Company recorded expense (benefit) of \$16,000, (\$39,000), and \$1.3 million, respectively.